FavWest/mr-robogers-neighborhood/README.md

 Test: "When special rules conflict, precedence should go to 3, then 2, then 1."
 Code: beepBoop(125)[123]+beepBoop(110)[105]+beepBoop(215)[210];
 Expected Output: "Won't you be my neighbor?Beep!Boop"

+Test: "If passed a second argument of length one or more, add it to the end of 'Won't you be my neighbor?'"
+Code: beepBoop(4, "Sam")[3];
+Expected Output: "Won't you be my neighbor, Sam?"

+Test: "If passed a second argument '', do not add it to the end of 'Won't you be my neighbor?'"
+Code: beepBoop(4, "")[3];
+Expected Output: "Won't you be my neighbor?"